vitessio/website/content/en/docs/16.0/user-guides/schema-changes/managed-online-schema-changes.md

 ### DROP TABLE

 Use the standard MySQL `DROP TABLE` syntax.
 The query goes through the same [migration flow](#migration-flow-and-states) as `ALTER TABLE` does.
 Tables are not immediately dropped.
-Instead, they are renamed into special names, recognizable by the table lifecycle mechanism, to then slowly and safely transition through lifecycle states into finally getting dropped.
+Instead, they are renamed into special names.
+For a while, the operation is revertible, after which the table lifecycle mechanism recognizes that the table is eligible for destruction, to then slowly and safely transition through lifecycle states into finally getting dropped.

+### CREATE VIEW, ALTER VIEW, DROP VIEW

+Use the standard MySQL syntax for these statements.
+All queries go through the same migration flow as above, and are revertible.
+Like `DROP TABLE`, a `DROP VIEW` statements does not immediately drop a view, but instead renamed is for safe keeping.
 ### Statement transformations

 Vitess may modify your queries to qualify for online DDL statement.
 Modifications include: